DisasterAreaDesigns/EZ_USB_MIDI_HOST/README.md

 ## Arduino
-First, use the Library Manager to install this library and install all of its dependencies (Adafruit TinyUSB Arduino Library, the Arduino MIDI Library, the usb_midi_host Library).
-Next, if your hardware requires it, install the Pico_PIO_USB library.
+First, use the Library Manager to install this library and install all of its dependencies (Adafruit TinyUSB Arduino Library and the Arduino MIDI Library.
+Next, if your hardware requires it, install the
+Pico_PIO_USB library.

 Adding `#include "EZ_USB_MIDI_HOST.h"` to your sketch should be sufficient